futoin/specs/draft/ftn3_iface_definition.md

 ** Invoker must ignore additional result values, if function is called through parent interface

 *Note: multiple interface inheritance is not supported at the moment*

+## 2.4.
+Interface operation requirements

+Some interfaces must be restricted to certain conditions.
+This can be defined on interface level through "requires" attribute.

+Standard requirement type:

+* AllowAnonymous - interface can be called Client Authentication information
+* SecureChannel - message exchange must be done through secure channel as it contains not encrypted sensitive information.
+Channel security control is Service implementation responsibility

+For safety reasons, inheriting interface must re-define all "requires" items from inherited interface.

 [json]: http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-404.pdf "JSON"